-- 1. Conduct a whole-group share.
-Pairs report out patterns and themes, round-robin style, until all share. - 2.
-Keep a record of the themes and topics that come up during this session.
+1. Conduct a whole-group share.
+Pairs should report out patterns and themes, round-robin style, until all perceptions are shared.

+2. Keep a record of the themes and topics that come up during this session.
 Use these as a guide for where to take students next on their communication journey.
-Reference these student ideas as you move through other communication lessons or class communication challenges.
+Reference these student ideas as you move through the communication lessons.